Jenny Greene returns and Doireann Garrihy joins as 2fm pivots to talk

 2fm presenter Jennifer Zamparelli in character as Bridget in 1980s-themed RTÉ sitcom Bridget & Eamon.

-RTÉ 2fm will “become more of a speech service” in a repositioning of the station, led by Jennifer Zamparelli’s new 9am morning show, which will “evolve” into a caller phone-in programme aimed at younger listeners, RTÉ said.
+RTÉ 2fm will “become more of a speech service” in a repositioning of the station, led by Jennifer Zamparelli’s new 9am morning show, which will “evolve” into a caller phone-in programme aimed at younger listeners.

-Jenny Greene, who left 2fm in March after being offered an evening slot when her show with Westlife singer Nicky Byrne came to an end, is back with a new 3pm show in the new line-up.
+Jenny Greene, who left 2fm in March after being offered an evening slot when her show with Westlife singer Nicky Byrne came to an end, is back with a new 3pm show in the new line-up, RTÉ announced.

-Doireann Garrihy has been confirmed as the new co-presenter of a new 2fm breakfast show, alongside its current drivetime presenter Eoghan McDermott.
+Doireann Garrihy has been confirmed as the co-presenter of a new 2fm breakfast show, alongside the station’s current drivetime presenter Eoghan McDermott.

-It is hoped that Garrihy (26), who has a strong social media following, will bring in more of the younger listeners that 2fm is trying to reach.
+It is hoped that Garrihy (26), who has a strong social media following, will bring in more of the younger listeners that 2fm has been trying to reach.

-More music-focused presenter Tracy Clifford, who has grown her audience by 14 per cent over the past year, will see her three-hour slot move one hour earlier to midday in the re-jig.
+Music-focused presenter Tracy Clifford, a former Spin breakfast host who has grown her audience by 14 per cent over the past year, will see her three-hour slot move one hour earlier to midday in the re-jig.

 Evening time slots have not yet been finalised, but are understood to include a wider cast of presenters, including podcast talent eyed by 2fm.